ajgilbert/EFT2Obs/README.md

 ./scripts/make_gridpack_NLO.sh zh-SMEFTsim3  # for NLO
 ```

-Once complete the gridpack `gridpack_zh-HEL.tar.gz` will be copied to the main directory.
+Once complete the gridpack `gridpack_zh-SMEFTsim3.tar.gz` will be copied to the main directory.
 The script can also produce a standalone version of the matrix-element code.
 This can be useful for reweighting events outside of the EFT2Obs tool.
 To produce this, add an additional flag:

 ```sh
 ./scripts/make_gridpack.sh zh-SMEFTsim3 1